itsemtuk/memo-garden-verse/README.md

+> **Note:** MemoGarden is currently in active development and has not yet been officially released.
+All features and timelines are subject to change as the project evolves.

 # 🌱 MemoGarden

 MemoGarden is a collaborative online notice board and digital pinboard platform.
 Inspired by real-life corkboards and gardens, MemoGarden lets you create, share, and explore interactive boards filled with draggable notes, images, and powerful widgets—all in real time.